TS156A - Detector Vevor - Free user manual and instructions

 Before beginning an outside search, test the detector with the following metal samples:

-Place the metal detector on a wooden or plastic table with the search coil I perpendicular to the table surface (see Figure 6).
-Make sure the table is from TVs, computers, or any device that can cause electromagnetic interference.
+Place the metal detector on a wooden or plastic table with the search coil perpendicular to the table surface (see Figure 6).
+Make sure the table is away from TVs, computers, or any device that can cause electromagnetic interference.

-Testing the detector in the All METALS mode
+Testing the detector in the ALL METALS mode

 Note: During test, the metal sample which you are using must be in motion; otherwise the detector will not respond to this metal sample.